athulpg007/athulpg007.github.io/research.md

 ### Feasibility Assessment of Aerocapture for Venus Missions

 A numerical assessment of the feasibility of aerocapture at Venus is presented, and the mass benefit of aerocapture is compared with propulsive orbit insertion.
 This study considers constraints imposed by entry corridor, deceleration loads, and aerodynamic heating on aerocapture for two vehicle control techniques: lift modulation and drag modulation.
 Feasibility charts are presented to graphically visualize the aerocapture design space spanning interplanetary trajectory and vehicle performance.
+For more details, please see the [article](./papers/1.a34529.pdf) published *Journal of Spacecraft and Rockets* (2020).

 <figure class="half" style="display:flex">
     <img style="width:900px" src="/research/venus-lift.png">